Texas board withdraws pardon recommendation for George Floyd

 “It really strains credibility for them to say now that it's out of compliance, after the board has already voted on it,” she said.

 Floyd grew up and was laid to rest in Houston.
-In June, former Minneapolis police Officer Derek Chauvin was sentenced to 22 1/2 years in prison for Floyd's murder.
+In June, former Minneapolis police Officer Derek Chauvin was sentenced to 22 1/2 years in prison for Floyd's murder, which led to a national reckoning in the U.S. over race and policing.

 Pardons restore the rights of the convicted and forgive them in the eyes of the law.
 But in Floyd’s case, his family and supporters said a posthumous pardon in Texas would show a commitment to accountability.